 The City Option is just one way employers can contribute funds toward employee health care costs, and Healthy San Francisco is one of the benefits offered through the City Option.

-Healthy San Francisco, also called Healthy SF, is not a health insurance plan, but it provides affordable health care services to eligible uninsured San Francisco residents.
-Participants can access services like primary and preventive care, specialty care, and prescription coverage.
-The program is managed by the San Francisco Department of Public Health.
+Healthy San Francisco, also called Healthy SF, is not a health plan, but it provides a safety net of affordable health care services for eligible uninsured San Francisco residents, regardless of the uninsured adult’s employment or immigration status or whether there are pre-existing medical conditions.
+Participants can access the program’s services like primary care and preventive care, specialty care, and prescription coverage.
+The health care system is managed by the San Francisco Department of Public Health.

 How do I use the City Option as an employer?